 I believe that good furniture creates good positive behavior, and this involves more than a relationship held at a distance.
 It’s not just pictures we can see online, or what we read about, or what we are told.

 Furniture is a direct interface with the world.
-And how we choose to furnish our lives is such a beautiful way that everyone gets to exert their own voice on the environment.
+And how we choose to furnish our lives is an empowering, beautiful way that every person gets to paint their own values on the environment.

 Making furniture lets me spend time reevaluating the types of furniture we have in our homes, why they look and act the way they do, and what kinds of tools and skills I have to respond with.
-I know that some are convinced that design is for solving world problems, but I personally feel that design is for sharing what’s up with you.
-I want my work to exude freedom and unrestricted comfort in the environment.
+My work exalts freedom, familiarity, and unrestricted comfort in the environment.

 I hold a MFA in furniture design from RISD, and a Bachelor of Architecture from Cooper Union.
 I am currently working as a woodworker in Philadelphia.